 You will see another pop-up box warn about the effect of this action.
 As long you have backup your files, you can click OK to proceed.

-5. Wait for a couple of seconds, usually less than a minute until notification shows up and says the formatting is complete and the USB flash drive with the NTFS format is ready to use.
+5. Wait for a few seconds, usually less than a minute until notification shows up and says the formatting is complete and the USB flash drive with the NTFS format is ready to use.

 However, there are many things you should know about NTFS.

 - Can receive a single file over 4 GB in size

 - Faster than FAT32